TRIQS/triqs/doc/faqs.rst

 Frequently-asked questions
 ==========================

+Should you be encountering issues with TRIQS, please first take a look our issue page on GitHub: `<https://github.com/TRIQS/triqs/issues>`_ and make sure it has not been solved in previous posts.

 Q: How do I write my GF data to text files, e.g. to plot using other plotting tools?
 ----------------------------------------------------------------------------------------